-- Check that the printer cables are correctly connected. - Check the cable to see if the pins/connectors are not bent or missing completely. - Check the manual supplied with your printer for troubleshooting solutions. - Try a printer self test (if available) to see if the printer itself is still functioning properly.
-For more information, please consult the manual supplied with your printer. - Try reinstalling the printer.
+- □ Check that all the cables of the printer are properly connected. - Check the cable to see if the pins/connectors are not bent or missing completely. - Check the manual supplied with your printer for troubleshooting solutions. - Try a printer self test (if available) to see if the printer itself is still working properly.
+For more information, please consult the manual supplied with your printer.

+- Try reinstalling the printer.
 Some printers have a specific installation procedure.
-Please check the manual supplied with your printer.

-Check that your printer is correctly configured and that you have up-to-date drivers.
-If needed, contact your dealer.

-The default setting for the printer port mode is correct for most printers.
-If you cannot print, try changing the printer port mode, as follows:

-- 1 Restart your computer. - When you see the Sony logo, press <F2>.
-The BIOS setup menu screen appears. - 3 Use the keyboard's arrow keys to select the Advanced menu. - 4 The documentation delivered with your printer should give you the relevant port option. - If the printer port mode is set to ECP, change it to Bidirectional (for HP printers).
+Please check the manual supplied with your printer. - □ Check that your printer is correctly configured and that you have up-to-date drivers.
+If necessary, contact your dealer. - ☐ The default setting for the printer port mode is correct for most printers.
+If you cannot print, try changing the printer port mode, as follows: - Restart your computer. - When you see the Sony logo, press <F2>.
+The BIOS setup menu screen appears. - 3 Use the keyboard's arrow keys to select the Advanced menu. - 4 The documentation delivered with your printer should give you the relevant port option. - Notebooks: If the printer port mode is set to ECP, change it to Bidirectional (for HP printers).
 If the printer port is set to Bidirectional, change it to ECP.

-Desktops: Select I/O Device Configuration or On board device Configuration, then press the <Enter> key. - 6 Select Parallel Port Mode, then press the <Enter> key. - 7 Select a printer port option using the arrow keys, then press <Enter>. - 8 Press F10> and save the new configuration.
-Your computer restarts.

-If you still cannot print, try resetting the printer connection, as follows:

-- 1 Click the icon of the printer installed on your computer. - 2 In the Printer Tasks menu, click Set printer properties. - 3 Have a look through the different tabs and check for abnormalities that you may be aware of.
+Desktops: Select I/O Device Configuration or On board device Configuration, then press the <Enter> key. - 6 Select Parallel Port Mode, then press the <Enter> key. - 7 Select a printer port option using the arrow keys, then press <Enter>. - 8 Press <F10> and save the new configuration.
+Your computer restarts. - ☐ If you still cannot print, try resetting the printer connection, as follows: - 1 Click the icon of the printer installed on your computer. - 2 In the Printer Tasks menu, which has now expanded, click Set printer properties. - 3 Have a look through the different tabs and check for abnormalities that you may be aware of.
 If you are unsure, check with the printer manufacturer's support service about the correct installation for the printer. - 4 Restart your computer.